JulieAnn2330/professional-portfolio-2020/README.md

 This is a homework assignment that I created for the University of Kansas Coding BootCamp.

 My professional portfolio is a big part of being employer-ready.
 I have chosen to highlight four projects that I am especially proud of, with links to the GitHub repositories and the deployed prujects.
-An enhanced feature that I added is a fully funcntional email message platform, utilizing Formspree.
+An enhanced feature that I added is a fully funcntional email message platform on the Contact page, utilizing Formspree.

 I utilized websites including Bulma, W3Schools and Formspree to complete this project.